DanielLongacre/SVG_Logo_Maker/README.md

 ## Walkthrough

-The following is a video walkthrough of the application's functionality:vvvvvvvvvvv
+The following is a video walkthrough of the application's functionality:

 Click [here](https://drive.google.com/file/d/1OPo1ARqn7EXvg84rbcXMo2BdWzupD7Fd/view) to watch the application walkthrough.